-A travel insurance protects you against any unwelcome turn of events, hence its a vital add on.
+A travel insurance protects you against any unwelcome turn of events, hence it is a vital add-on.
 Make sure you have adequate travel insurance which provides you sufficient cover, particularly if you are an adventure enthusiast and plan to go trekking or mountain biking after your golf rounds.

 The Indian Rupee cannot be purchased outside India.
 Traveller’s Cheques in US dollars or Pound sterling are widely accepted and safer than carrying cash.
 You can exchange cash and Traveller’s Cheques at the airport, banks and at most of the larger hotels.
 Bank hours are 1000 – 1400 hrs.
 Remember to keep your money exchange forms as proof and obtain plenty of small denomination notes such as ten and twenty rupee notes for tips.
 It is advisable to carry some Rupees in cash when travelling to remote areas or visiting smaller establishments as credit cards and Traveller’s Cheques may not always be accepted at these places.
 ATMs are aplenty and available in the larger towns and cities but there is a transaction fee.
 Please ensure your card is valid during your period of travel and it is advisable to notify your card provider that you are going to be out of the country to ensure they do not cancel your card.